LordNecromancer/MIPS_Simulator/README.md

 # MIPS_Simulator

-This program was designed as a project for computer organization and design lesson which is part of the computer science curriculum. this project simulates CPU and is not just a MIPS simulator but here it has been adjusted to run MIPS commands.
+This program was designed as a project for computer organization and design course which is part of the computer science curriculum. this project simulates CPU and is not just a MIPS simulator but here it has been adjusted to run MIPS commands.